 - Seasonality of Business / Sales Instability

-In cases where any one offer is insufficient to satisfy your financing need, combining a number of approved options into a blended structure can give you a better cost structure.
-Smaller but lower cost personal or commercial loans can be supplemented with higher cost cash advances and equipment leases to give a blended rate that is much lower than the more expensive products.
+Combining a number of approved options into a blended structure can give you a better cost structure.
+Smaller but lower cost personal or commercial loans can be supplemented with higher cost cash advances and equipment leases.
+This can give a blended rate that is much lower than the more expensive products.

 Do your homework and be realistic in your expectations.
-Take the application process seriously and be as meticulous as you can.
-Good hunting!
+Take the application process seriously and be as meticulous as you can, so you can get the best funding for your small business.